klvoje/evoTS/README.md

 likelihood surfaces of fitted models are also included.

-`evoTS` contains a range of multivariate models, including different versions of multivariate unbiased random walks and Ornsten-Uhlenbeck processes.
+`evoTS` contains a range of multivariate models, including different versions of multivariate unbiased random walks and Ornstein-Uhlenbeck processes.
 Together, these models allow the user to test various hypotheses of adaptation using phenotypic time-series.